harmhazard/walletudo/WalletAPI.md

 ### wallet.account.createAddress

-Create a new address associated with a specified account.
+Create a new address associated with a provided account.

 #### Parameters